WuChao-2024/rdk_en_wuc_check_fork/docs/clang_development/cdev_dnn_api/get_version.md

 **【Function Description】**

-This function is used to retrieve the version information of the "DNN" prediction library.
+This function is used to retrieve the version information of the `DNN` prediction library.

 **【Parameters】**